Last updated on February 28th, 2022

 - Turn the hazard lights on to alert other road users to your stationary presence.

-- Check for any injuries to yourself or your passengers.
+- Check for any injuries to yourself or your passengers in the car accident.
 If anyone is seriously injured, the first priority is to call an ambulance.

 - If none of the occupants of your car are seriously injured, get out of the car when safe to do so and take stock of the situation.